Idro575/SQL_Data_Science/README.md

 # SQL_Data_Science
-This is  SQL Data Science proejct
+This is  SQL Data Science short Project.